lovnishverma/CPU_VS_GPU/README.md

 ---
 ## 🧪 Bonus Testing:
-We also tested both the scripts on Raspberry Pi and NVIDIA Jetson Orin Nano™ to compare edge-device performance.
+We also tested both the scripts on edge devices like Raspberry Pi and NVIDIA Jetson Orin Nano™ to compare edge-device performance.

 To see results: [Click Here](https://github.com/lovnishverma/CPU_VS_GPU/tree/main/for%20edge%20devices%20like%20pi%20and%20jetson)